nkrkv/xod/docs/tutorial/18-comparisons/README.md

 [↓ Download as a Fritzing project](./circuit.fzz)

-## Instructions
+## How-to

-1. Link the `VAL` pin of the `analog-input` node to the `LHS` pin on the `greater` node.
-2. Set a value of 0.4 on the `RHS` pin.
-You can still do this in the Inspector.
-   This is the value we will compare the photoresistor value with.
-3. Link the `GT` pin on the `greater` node to the `LUM` pin of the `led` node.
-4. Upload the program.
+* Place a `xod/core/less` (or `greater`) node to trigger an action when a measured parameter goes under (or over) a threshold value.
+* Use the `LHS` pin to link the value measured.
+* Set the threshold as the `RHS` pin value.
+* In cases where figuring out the proper threshold is tricky use a value from a potentiometer to adjust it dynamically.

 ![Screencast](./screencast.gif)

-Now, if the `analog-input` node (our photoresistor) returns a value greater than 0.4, the `greater` node will set the `GT` pin to `true`, and the LED will turn on.
+In the example shown, if the `analog-input` node (our photoresistor) returns a value greater than the threshold, the `greater` node will set the `GT` pin to `true`, and the LED will turn on.

-Try to set the comparison value manually using a potentiometer.
-Tips:

-1. Connect the potentiometer and add another `analog-input` node from `xod/core`.
-Define the `PORT` value for the Arduino port that the potentiometer is connected to.
-2. Link the output of this node to the `RHS` pin of the `greater` node.

-Now the threshold value is not fixed but is defined by the potentiometer.

 Success?
 Follow to the [next lesson](../19-if-else/).